Art-Sells/Arells/README.md

 **Example:**

-Your created artwork sells for $500.
+Created artwork sells for $500.

-- You keep: $485
+- Artist keeps: $485
 - Arells keeps: $15
-- Buyer owns: Your Artwork
+- Buyer owns: The Artwork
 - Price After Purchase: $1,000

-Old Buyer sells your artwork for $1,000.
+Old Buyer sells the artwork for $1,000.
-- You keep: $400
+- Artist keeps: $400
 - Arells keeps: $30
 - Old Buyer keeps: $570
-- New Buyer gets: Your Artwork
+- New Buyer gets: The Artwork
 - Price After Purchase: $2,000

 This introduces a new market…